 Therefore, leveraging edge servers for early forwarding the application-layer cookies is straightforward to implement.
-Most current edge services, e.g., Cloudflare's CDN, allow the user to set custom page rules to adjust caching levels, forward requests, modify headers, etc [18, 20].
-When PHE is not employed in semantic cookies, supporting Snatch's functionalities requires decrypting the cookies, matching semantic cookies' names and values, performing mathematical operations on the values, and sending the extracted data to a custom destination (analytics server) - if possible - in a custom format.
+Most current edge services, e.g., Cloudflare's CDN, allow the user to set custom page rules to adjust caching levels, forward requests, modify headers, etc [12, 14].
+What is needed in Snatch is to decrypt the cookies, match semantic cookies' names and values, and send the extracted data to a custom destination (analytics server) - if possible - in a custom format.
 The additional computational cost is minimal as it is similar to existing header-related operations.
-When PHE is employed, the edge servers need to perform more complex mathematical operations on the encrypted cookies, which might introduce overheads.
-Nevertheless, this is within the capability of the edge servers.
-In fact, supporting more computation on edge servers is a growing trend.
-For instance, Cloudflare has introduced Cloudflare Workers [1], which allows serverless code to be deployed instantly across the globe with exceptional performance, reliability, and scale.

-The benefits of application-layer cookies are three-fold: First, it can support semantic cookies with as many sub-cookies (user features) as needed by the applications.
+The benefits of application-layer cookies are three-fold: First, it can support semantic cookies with as many subcookies (user features) as needed by the applications.
 Second, it does not require any modification on the user's side.
 Third, it is fully compatible with the current HTTPS request design and simply needs to include semantic cookies.
 In addition, the cookies can be easily kept across different connections between the user and the server over time, regardless of the underlying protocol, e.g., TCP, UDP, QUIC, TLS, etc.

 To better quantify the benefits of using semantic versus non-semantic application-layer cookies, we aim to quantify the speedup.
 It is defined as the ratio of the expected latency in two scenarios, i.e., non-semantic vs semantic.
-Hence, speedup is $\geq 1$ .
-Denote user by C, edge server by E, web server by W, and analytics server by A. Then, $d{CE}$ is the delay between the user and the edge server, and so on.
-Let $T{trans}$ be the transmission duration of the HTTPS request, and let $T'{trans}$ be the transmission duration of the cookie forwarded to the analytics server.
-Note that when cookies are not encrypted using PHE (see § 4.2 and § 5.2), $T'{trans}$ is negligible given it is much smaller than the size of the original request.
+Hence, speedup is \geq 1.
+Denote user by C, edge server by E, web server by W, and analytics server by A. Then, d{CE} is the delay between the user and the edge server, and so on.
+Let T{trans} be the transmission duration of the request.

-We further denote by $T_E$ , $T_W$ , and $T_A$ the time costs for processing requests at the edge server, web server (including database communication), and analytics server (including message queues), respectively.
-Then, for HTTPS request on top of QUIC 1-RTT, the speedup is where $T'E$ and $T'A$ are the time costs when Snatch is involved.
-Because of the minimal additional cost from processing application-layer cookies at the edge server, we consider $T'E = T_E$ .
+We further denote by T_E , T_W , and T_A the time costs for processing requests at the edge server, web server (including database communication), and analytics server (including message queues), respectively.
+Then, for HTTPS request on top of QUIC 1-RTT, the speedup is where T'E and T'A are the time costs when Snatch is involved.
+Because of the minimal additional cost from processing application-layer cookies at the edge server, we consider $T'E = T_E$.
 Further, coefficient 3 in the equation comes from the QUIC 1-RTT handshake process.
+More analysis on QUIC 0-RTT and TCP protocols is available in Appendix B.1.

-$$S{app-https-1rtt} = \frac{3d{CE} + 3d{EW} + d{WA} + T{trans} + T_E + T_W + T_A}{3d{CE} + d{EA} + T'{trans} + T'E + T'A},$$ (1)
+$$S{app-https} = \frac{3d{CE} + 3d{EW} + d{WA} + T{trans} + T_E + T_W + T_A}{3d{CE} + d{EA} + T'E + T'A}, \quad (1)$$